Building a Democratic Candidate

 You know which message won.
 But…in this context…what does “strong” really mean?

-propose this acronym: “PAP”.
+think of this acronym: “PAP”.
 It means a combination of Power…Authenticity…and Purpose.

 Power.
 Trump’s primary goal, as both a candidate and a President, is the raw accumulation of power.
 He will lie, threaten, and cheat to get it.
 But no one can claim that he doesn’t have it.
-Potential internal critics, ranging from local GOP party chairmen to justices on the Supreme Court, bow to kiss the ring.
+All potential counterforces, ranging from local GOP party chairmen to justices on the Supreme Court, lunge to bow to kiss the ring.
 Our richest plutocrats do the same thing.
-Democrats don’t need to mimic those tactics.
-But they have to be willing at least to step on some toes…offend some donors…and make interparty enemies when necessary.
-Few people like politicians whose only goal is to make everybody happy.

 Authenticity.
 As important as what is said is how it’s said.
-Calm and carefully worded beliefs simply don’t cut it in the new media environment.
-Dems need to trade out reasoned logic for spitting anger.
+Calm and carefully-reasoned arguments simply don’t cut it in the new media environment.
+Dems need to trade logic for spitting anger.
 There’s a reason Bernie Sanders is so popular.
-He talks to people about how they’re being economically ripped off; but his audience already understands that.
-What’s moving is the way he says it.
-He yells and rants and rails against Trump and the rich, waving an elderly pointy finger all the while.
-There’s a reason Bernie was the runner up choice for Trump voters in 2016.
-It’s the singer, not the song.
-Dems…are you paying attention?
+He talks to people about how they’re being economically ripped off; but of course, his audience already understands that.
+What’s moving them is the way he says it.
+He yells and rants and rails against Trump and the billionaires, waving an elderly pointy finger all the while.
+There’s a reason Bernie was the runner-up choice for Trump voters in 2016.

 Transgendered females should not be competing in sports against people born female.